 Read the entire detailed patient monograph for Zyrtec-D (Cetirizine, Pseudoephedrine) »

 A concise overview of the drug for the patient or caregiver from First DataBank.

 If your doctor has prescribed this medication, remember that he or she has judged that the benefit to you is greater than the risk of side effects.
 Many people using this medication do not have serious side effects.

-Tell your doctor right away if you have any serious side effects, including: fast/irregular/pounding heartbeat, shaking (tremor), mental/mood changes (such as anxiety, nervousness, restlessness).
+Tell your doctor right away if you have any serious side effects, including: difficulty urinating, fast/irregular/pounding heartbeat, shaking (tremor), mental/mood changes (such as anxiety, confusion, nervousness, restlessness), weakness.

 Get medical help right away if you have any very serious side effects, including: seizures.